vanisle35mm/80s-portrait-/README.md

-# Retro Laser Portrait — Vercel v3
+# test Retro Laser Portrait — Vercel v3

 This version deliberately removes the OpenAI Node SDK and every npm runtime dependency from the serverless function.